Hope Center operates the following programs:

 In 2018, Hope Center was able to help 626 individuals.

-Project Move:
+Project Move

 There is a constant need for appliances, furniture, and other household items for people that are relocating from a shelter or a family residence.
 They need basic items for the next step into independence and self-reliance.
 Hope Center constructed a facility to inventory donated items and deliver them to those in need.
 In a short time, the word was out that Hope Center has been helping families obtain and/or maintain a respectable residence.
 Homelessness sometimes is not about a roof over one’s head so much as it can be about having a bed instead of an air mattress, a refrigerator instead of an ice chest, or a sofa instead of a lawn chair.
 It is about creating a sense of home.